 Avoid Spots Close to Vibrating Devices

 You should avoid putting your wine fridge on carpet floors.
-Carpets typically don’t provide a flat surface so that the fridge won’t stand completely stable.
+Carpets typically do not provide a flat surface, so the fridge will not stand completely stable.

 If you have no other spot for your wine fridge, here’s a workaround: Put a plastic mat underneath it.
 That will increase the stability significantly for a safer stand.